chaozhongyinxiang/chaozhongyinxiang.github.io/_pages/about.md

 I am interested in developing applications of machine learning in biomedical informatics, with a particular focus on genetics and genomics.
 Previously, I have also worked on problems such as gene-network mining, drug repurposing and ncRNA analysis.

 You can find some of my previous works and ongoing projects on this site.
-You may also reach me [here](mailto:wuco@mail.uc.edu) as collaborations are always welcome.
+If you are interested in my work or have questions, you may reach me [here](mailto:wuco@mail.uc.edu).